 Regular cleaning of the table will ensure optimum performance of the machine.
-Remove all dust and resin using white spirit then coat the table with Record Power CWA195 Silicone Spray.
+Remove all dust and resin using white spirit then coat the table using a dry silicone spray.
 The silicone spray will repel dust and resin, helping the timber to move freely on the table.